Does Crochet Hook Size Matter?

 We have this handy chart below that shows you the recommended crochet hook size for the weight of yarn you're using.
 I look at this chart all the time to help determine which hook I should choose.

-Learn more about yarn weights and download a high-quality PDF of the chart below with our page, Types of Yarn and Yarn Weights.
+Learn more about yarn weights and download a high-quality PDF of the chart below with our page, Types of Yarn + Yarn Weights Explained.

 Another reason crochet hook size matters is the gauge.
 If you are unfamiliar with what gauge means, then be sure to read our resource, What is Gauge in Crochet? (+ All You Need to Know About Crochet Gauge).